-One the problems with long-term use of benzodiazepines is the difficulty in coming off them: detoxification (eliminating the drugs from the bloodstream) can take months.
+One of the problems with long-term use of benzodiazepines is the difficulty in coming off them: detoxification (eliminating the drugs from the bloodstream) can take months.

 Castle Craig Hospital is one of the few medical facilities in the UK that has the resources, experience and patience to supervise detox from benzodiazepines and other prescription drugs.
-Many people are referred to general hospitals for detox but it is a complex and time consuming process that is simply not available in most hospitals.
+Many people are referred to general hospitals for detox but it is a complex and time-consuming process that is simply not available in most hospitals.

 Anxiety and Alcohol Abuse

 People with anxiety disorders are at increased risk of alcohol abuse and addiction.
 If you have trouble controlling your alcohol intake, you may need treatment for alcohol dependence alongside anxiety therapy.

 Benzodiazepine & Prescription Drug Rehab